Loading...

 In previous documentation, identifier is referred to as classifier.
 The language is being updated to identifier to be more accurate and not conflate meaning with the Immuta data classification and frameworks feature.

 Attributes of all custom identifiers are provided on the Sensitive data discovery API page.
-However, attributes specific to the custom dictionary identifier are outlined in the table below.
+However, attributes specific to the custom regex identifier are outlined in the table below.

 Generate your API key on the API Keys tab on your profile page and save the API key somewhere secure.
 You will include this API key in the authorization header when you make a request to the Immuta API or use it to configure your instance with the Immuta CLI.